Program

 Why we're writing this down

-We're not trying to publish a polished argument and move on.
-We're starting a small project, and this is the thinking behind it — written down so it's clear what we're actually trying to train, why it matters now specifically, and so that if this works, the reasoning is legible enough for someone else to pick up and adapt.
+There is a small, real project behind this page.
+We're writing the thinking down so it's clear what we're actually trying to train, why now specifically, and whether the reasoning is legible enough for someone else to pick up, adapt it, and run with it.

 Hear from you